Rainbow flag: Andean indigenism (1973, 2009)

-LGBT (Lesbian, Gay, Bisexual, Transgender) Pride (1978)
+LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, and more) Pride (1978)

 Originally called the "Gay pride" flag, the six-band version became the most widely recognized since 1979, and now represents the LGBTQ movement.

-The rainbow Pride flag was popularized as a symbol of the gay community by San Francisco artist Gilbert Baker in 1978.
+The rainbow Pride flag was created as a symbol for the gay community by San Francisco artist Gilbert Baker in 1978.
 The different colors are often associated with "diversity" in the gay community, but actually have symbolic meanings.
 The flag is used predominantly at LGBT pride events and in gay villages worldwide in various forms including banners, clothing and jewelry.
 Since the 1990s, its symbolism has been applied by the extended "LGBTQ" (lesbian, gay, bisexual, transgender, queer) community through differentiated flag designs.
 In 1994, for the 25th anniversary of the Stonewall riots in New York city, a mile-long rainbow flag was created by Baker which he later cut into sections that were distributed around the world.

 The flag was originally created with eight colors, but pink and turquoise were removed for production purposes, and since 1979 it has consisted of six colored stripes.
 It is most commonly flown with the red stripe on top, as the colors appear in a natural rainbow.
 The colors were determined to symbolize: